 Study explored the global patterns and multi-level factors associated with partner violence.
-It suggests that despite demographic variations, the perception of violence against women specifically its physical, psychological, and social consequences remain largely consistent across diverse sociodemographic profiles, indicating widespread recognition of its impact.
+It suggests that despite demographic variations, the perception of violence against women specifically its physical, psychological, and social consequences remain largely consistent across diverse socio-demographic profiles, indicating widespread recognition of its impact.
 The findings show that these impacts are viewed as significant concerns by individuals from various demographic groups, with little difference in how these groups view the severity and consequences of violence against women.
-The study supports the idea that perceptions of the effects of violence against harm, psychological trauma, including physical and social women, consequences, do not significantly vary across demographic factors, which aligns with the statement you provided (Heise et al., 2015).
+The study supports the idea that perceptions of the effects of violence against women, including physical harm, psychological trauma, and social consequences, do not significantly vary across demographic factors, which aligns with the statement you provided (Heise et al.,2015).